Razoxik/diplomka-new/README.md

-Welcome to my thesis/testing/learning project of Java, Spring(boot), Hibernate and follow-up technologies.
+Welcome to my thesis/testing/learning project of Spring(boot), Hibernate and follow-up technologies.
 Constructive criticism is always welcomed.
 I am still learning so feel free to message me what am I doing wrong.
 Thanks!